 - Publishing tutorials

-- Make donations to other open-source projects
+- Making donations to other open-source projects

 - Hosting and maintaining websites and forums for millions of users